6 Best Air Rifles: Which is right for you?

 Before we get into that, let’s take a look at the five types of air rifles.

-Spring powered – These air rifles operate by using a piston that’s spring-powered.
+Spring powered – These air rifles operate by using a spring piston.
 Working the action on a spring powered air gun compresses the spring so it can propel a projectile down range when the trigger is pulled.
 These guns can produce greater velocity than air guns powered by something like C02.

 C02 – The CO2 air rifles operate by using cylinders full of CO2.
 By using a C02 air gun, you can fire multiple shots without pumping or filling.
 When the cylinder is empty, simply replace it with another cylinder.
 These tend to be more affordably priced guns and often have fewer regulations applied to them.